 Hailing from North Wales, the DMM Dragon Cam is a solid piece of precision equipment.
 Our testers' initial impressions were that these cams could handle some mega whippers and then ask for more.
 Quality control seems to be a non-issue at DMM, and each cam is flawless down to the grooved lobes and the raw aluminum finish on the points that contact with the rock.
 These cams have an extendable sling that when employed, reduces walking and potentially reduces the number of slings and quickdraws you'll have to carry.
-However, our testers unanimously preferred Black Diamond Ultralight C4s because they have a thumb loop and are lighter.
+These cams were developed where the climbing ethic is staunchly traditional, and natural protection is needed for slick slate quarries and sea cliffs.
+In these environments, the Dragons are meant to inspire confidence with the "TripleGrip" cam lobes.

 DMM Dragon Cam Review